 What Is Buddhist Life Coaching?

-Buddhist Life Coaching prepares you to study Buddhism, that is to reflect on your values, spiritual motivations, core beliefs, identity, and purpose – and to live freely.
+Buddhist Life Coaching prepares you to study Buddhism.
+It helps you to reflect on your values, spiritual motivations, core beliefs, identity, and purpose – and to live freely.

 The focus of this kind of coaching is on deepening your sensitivity, purifying your spirit, and healing your mind.